Scientists develop first Asian fusion reactor - The Beaverton

 Despite the technology being largely “clean and safe,” Canadian Minister of Health Jane Philpott has advised people to limit their yearly dose of Asian fusion cuisine.

-has also received intelligence suggesting that North Korea is attempting to build its own Asian fusion plant, but the sanctions imposed on the country it is next to impossible for it to acquire brioche buns for this purpose.
+Canada has also received intelligence suggesting that North Korea is attempting to build its own Asian fusion plant, but the sanctions imposed on the country mean is next to impossible for it to acquire brioche buns for this purpose.

 At press time, a small leak at the world’s first Asian fusion-based power plant on Queen St. was contained, but not before releasing a small amount of appropriation.